 Establishing occupancy limits also has the potential to reduce some of the major impacts commonly associated with STRs.
-Proposed limits are based on the International Code

-Council's International Property Maintenance Code, which is a well-recognized code generally addressing building safety standards in the United States and across the world.
-Proposed limits are as follows:
+Proposed limits are based on the International Code Council's International Building Code, a well-recognized code generally addressing building safety standards in the United States and across the world.
+Proposed standards are as follows: